drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Packet filter

-macOS also includes a powerful, highly customizable kernel-level firewall.
+macOS also includes a powerful, highly customizable kernel-level firewall called [pf](https://en.wikipedia.org/wiki/PF_(firewall)).
 However, it is the most complex option and is managed with `pfctl` and configuration files.

 pf can also be controlled with a GUI application such as [Murus](https://www.murusfirewall.com/).